 Should I make pre-tax or Roth 401(k) contributions?

 When you make pre-tax 401(k) contributions, you don't pay current income taxes on those dollars but your contributions and investment earnings are fully taxable when you receive a distribution from the plan.
 In contrast, Roth 401(k) contributions are subject to income taxes up front, but qualified distributions of your contributions and earnings are entirely free from federal income tax.

-Which is the better option depends upon your personal situation.
-If you think you'll be in a similar or higher tax bracket when you retire, Roth 401(k) contributions may be more appealing, since you'll effectively lock in today's lower tax rates.
+The decision depends upon your personal situation.
+If you think you'll be in a similar or higher tax bracket when you retire, Roth 401(k) contributions may be more appealing.
 However, if you think you'll be in a lower tax bracket when you retire, pre-tax 401(k) contributions may be more appropriate.
 Your investment horizon and projected investment results are also important factors.
 Before you take any specific action be sure to consult with your own tax or legal counsel.

 Are distributions really tax free?

 Because your Roth 401(k) contributions are made on an after-tax basis, they're always free from federal income tax when distributed from the plan.
 But the investment earnings on your Roth contributions are tax free only if you meet the requirements for a "qualified distribution."

 In general, a distribution is qualified only if it satisfies both of the following:

 - It's made after the end of a five-year waiting period

 - The payment is made after you turn 59½, become disabled, or die